cjoulain/slack-message/README.md

 )
 ```

+The system command allows you to utilize bash to send out the request.

-After that, you should be able to see the message appear in the appropriate channel.
+After those steps, you should be able to see the message appear in the appropriate channel.
+If you have any difficulties, please contact me.
+You might also want to `require json` within IRB if there are troubles with the payload.

 Feel free to type `?greetings` once you're logged into Slack.